winch-jm/sc-temporal-smoothing/README.md

 ---------
 We consider the relationship between representations of natural images in a temporally smooth sequence (i.e.consecutive frames in a video).
 Traditionally, sparse coding methods learn representations of images in isolation.
-Here, we learn an image’s sparse representation with the previous image’srepresentation as a starting point.
+Here, we learn an image’s sparse representation with the previous image’s representation as a starting point.

 Collaborators: Jeff Winchell, Dr. Edward Kim (Drexel University)